 A key element of our mission is to tackle the stubborn inequalities that exist within sport and we are committed to encouraging equality and diversity within our workforce, in the partnerships we support and in the delivery of sporting activities and programmes.

 We oppose all forms of unlawful and unfair discrimination including direct and indirect discrimination, harassment, bullying and victimisation.
 We recognise our legal obligations and abide by the requirements of the Equality Act 2010.

 We have set a target of ensuring a minimum of 30% of each gender on our Board and will take all appropriate actions to reach and sustain gender parity.
 We are committed to achieving greater diversity on the board, including, but not limited to, Black, Asian, minority ethnic (BAME) diversity and disability.
-Our Equality Policy and Action Plan and our Board Recruitment Policy can be downloaded.

 We are committed to the safety, happiness and wellbeing of all children, regardless of age, gender, disability, culture, language, racial origin, religion or sexual orientation.
 We ensure that robust procedures and understanding of these procedures are in place to fulfil this commitment.
-Our Safeguarding Children Policy can be download here.
+Our Safeguarding Children Policy can be downloaded here.